10 Days Iceland Ring Road In-depth Private Tour

 Borgarfjaroarhofn

-Start the day driving along the eastfjords of Iceland.
-Keep a lookout for wild reindeers who are permanent residents of this area.
-During the summer, we take a detour to Borgarfjarðarhöfn to visit the natural habitat of the puffins.
+We’ll start the day by driving along the stunning East Fjords of Iceland, where the dramatic landscapes will take your breath away.
+Keep an eye out for wild reindeer, as these majestic creatures are permanent residents of this area.
+If you’re visiting during the summer, we’ll make a detour to Borgarfjarðarhöfn to visit the natural habitat of the puffins, offering you the chance to see these charming birds up close.

 30 minutes Admission ticket free